Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 That is exactly why swapping items is such a great idea!

 You get to shop through someone else’s stuff, and you can exchange the things that you no longer are using.

 It is such a hard thing to do, but it will fulfill you like nothing else.

 Why would that be?

-Clutter is taking up more time and space that you realize.
+Clutter is taking up more time and space than you realize.

 - Clutter means that you need to clean more.

-It can be very hard to declutter because you have once spent money on this item.
+It can be tough to declutter because you have once spent money on this item.
 However, wasted money is no reason to keep items that do not give you joy.

 Living with less, decluttering, and minimalism means living life with less stuff.
 You focus on what matters.